Security Guard Services for Art Gallery & Museums In Los Angeles

 1. Vibration Sensors

 Small and wireless, vibration sensors placed behind a painting detect even the lightest of finger taps.
-Sensors can be oriented to a variety of purposes, such as acting as backup to a main system or detecting individuals coming through the wall..
+Sensors can be oriented to a variety of purposes, such as acting as a backup to a main system or detecting individuals coming through the wall..
 A tripped alarm signals the control room (or a cell phone or pager), describes the problem, and can provide a map of the site and an electronic photo of the piece of art.

 2. Eye Hooks